guyroutledge/atozcss/_posts/2014-08-09-the-required-pseudo-class.md

-If your design requires a different markup structure, with the label before the input, a similar effect could be achieved but you'd need to add a class to the parent container to get the right styling.
+If your design requires a different markup structure, with the label before the input, a similar effect could be achieved but you'd need to add a class to the parent container of any required fields to add the desired styling.

 The opposite of "required" is "optional" and we can make this clear in our form by adding the text "optional" to any inputs that aren't